GulamJilani5/java-fundamentals/java-interview/interviews-questions/spring framework/spring-framework-questions.md

 ## ➡️10.
 How do you handle exceptions globally in Spring (@ControllerAdvice, @ExceptionHandler)?

 ## ➡️11.
 What are the types of dependency injection?
 And which one do you prefer??

+## ➡️12.
+What is the role of @Configuration and @Bean annotations?

+## ➡️13.
+How does dependency injection work in Spring Framework?